gvwilson/thirdbit/_posts/2015/2015-05-19-online-instructor-training.md

   Aleksandra Pawlik from the <a href="http://software.ac.uk/">Software Sustainability Institute</a>, Warren Code from the <a href="http://sclt.science.ubc.ca/">UBC Science Centre for Learning and Teaching</a>, and I will give these trainees the same lessons and exercises as participants in the live course.
-  There will be a bit more structure&mdash;the first day will mostly be about generic pedagogy, while the second will cover Software Carpentry-specific things&mdash;
-  and they will then do the same graduation exercise as our online trainees (i.e., submit a change to one of our lessons and teach online for five minutes).
+  There will be a bit more structure–the first day will mostly be about generic pedagogy, while the second will cover Software Carpentry-specific things– and they will then do the same graduation exercise as our online trainees (i.e., submit a change to one of our lessons and teach online for five minutes).
 </p>